patchlevel/event-sourcing/docs/pages/subscription.md

 We provide two implementations by default.
 Which one has a better performance depends on the use case.

+!!! tip

+    We recommend the `GapResolverStoreMessageLoader` as it handles gaps in the stream.

 #### Store Message Loader

 The store message loader loads all the messages from the event store.